Head Tremors in Bulldogs and French Bulldogs

 Head Tremors in Bulldogs and French Bulldogs TIP#5: Bulldogs with idiopathic head shaking do NOT develop other neurological signs as a result of this condition.

-Head tremors in bulldog and France bulldogs TIP #6: There is NO known treatment for head bobbing in bulldogs and French bulldogs.
+Head tremors in bulldog and French bulldogs TIP #6: There is NO known treatment for head bobbing in bulldogs and French bulldogs.
 You can usually stop your bulldog and French bulldog’s idiopathic head shaking by distracting him/her with food, favorite treat or toy, leash (“let’s go for a walk”), or having them tense their neck muscles by turning side to side.

-Head Tremors in Bulldogs and French Bulldogs WARNING #1: Your bulldog might be head shaking or leg shacking due to other conditions thus you should always consult your veterinarian.
+Head Tremors in Bulldogs and French Bulldogs WARNING #1: Your bulldog might be head shaking or leg shaking due to other conditions, thus you should always consult your veterinarian.
 Head shaking due to advanced cases of distemper virus usually also involves the jaw and leg muscles and can be observed even while your bulldog is sleeping.
 Distemper encephalomyelitis is rare because of the introduction of the vaccine and its integration to our canine pet’s wellness core vaccine series.